I’m an Assistant Professor of Philosophy (tenure-track) at

 CV

 page.
-For more info about my research and teaching interests, see the
+For more info about my research and teaching, see the

 Research & Teaching